forgeservicelab/ansible.forge-birt-reports-ansible/README.md

 -------------

 - The target machine(s) have to be already instantiated and running Tomcat and birt-viwer web app.
-- The target machine has a redmine user that has your desired public key in ~redmine/.ssh/authorized_key file
+- The target machine has a birt user that has your desired public key in ~birt/.ssh/authorized_key file
-- You have the corresponding private key in your ~/.ssh/id_rsa to access target machine as a redmine user.
+- You have the corresponding private key in your ~/.ssh/id_rsa to access target machine as a birt user.

 ### The inventory file

-This playbook targets at existing Tomcat node 193.166.24.102 running birt-viwer web app.
+This playbook targets at existing Tomcat node analytics.forgeservicelab.fi running birt-viwer web app.
 The node is configured in inventory file.
 Run the playbook as

     $ ansible-playbook -i inventory main.yml